(Last Updated On: July 24, 2018)

 - It is very important to apologize in order to move forward

-- Take responsibility for past mistakes without blaming anyone
+- We must take responsibility for past mistakes without blaming anyone

 - Be sincere!